ab5424/agility/README.md

 ## Run tests

-After innstallation, in the home directoy, use
+After installation, in the home directory, use

 ```bash
 % pytest